This document explains:

 Request queuing will be displayed in the load time chart if your account has both New Relic Browser and New Relic APM linked.
 In New Relic, request queuing refers to the time between a request entering your production systems and it reaching your application.
 Depending on the specifics of your production infrastructure, this time may include an actual queue that requests enter, or it may represent other functions that take time (such as load balancing or internal network latency).

 App server requests vs. browser transactions

 Often the number of app server transactions (requests per minute or rpm) is larger than the number of browser transactions (pages per minute or ppm) for the same application.
-For more information, see App server requests greatly outnumber browser transactions.
+For more information, see the troubleshooting procedures.